sheet848/gym-responsive-site/README.md

 - Easier collaboration on large codebases
 - More maintainable code

 Start small: add types to function parameters, define prop types for components, and use enums for string constants.
-As you grow comfortable, explore advanced features like generics, utility types, and conditional types.
+As you grow comfortable, explore advanced features like generics, utility types, and conditional types

-## The key insight:

-**TypeScript isn't about being strict for strictness's sake**.
-It's about making your development experience better and your code more reliable.
-Every type annotation is a contract that helps both you and your tools understand your code's intent.